Expose beacon chain state roots in the EVM

 ommers field means that it is fairly straightforward to provide the value from the block data to the EVM execution context for client implementations as they stand today.

 The suggested gas cost is just using the value for the

 BEACON_STATE_ROOT is an analogous operation.

-BLOCKHASH opcode could be repurposed to provide a beacon block root instead of the current execution block hash.
+BLOCKHASH opcode could be repurposed to provide a beacon state root instead of the current execution block hash.

 To minimize code change and simplify deployment to mainnet, this EIP suggests leaving